JebStewart/Jeb_Stewart_Portfolio/README.md

 - The program has reduced the amount of modifications that must be made to units for testing which has allowed more tests to be run on an individual unit
 - The program has allowed for the capture of what the product "sees" and has allowed the team to isolate and fix discrepancies between the products perception and reality

+![](/images/SerialLoggerScreenshot.png)

 **Skills Used:** Python Programming with Kivy for UI, Data Collection, Data Cleaning, Automation, Git

-![](/images/SerialLoggerScreenshot.png)

-Note: For project 2 and 3, the code is owned by Collins Aerospace and includes proprietary information which is why it is not public on my GitHub.
+Note: For project 3 and 4, the code is owned by Raytheon Technologies and includes proprietary information which is why it is not public on my GitHub.